 How to Clear CTET in First Attempt?

-- Practicing well
+- Practice well in advance.

 Also Read: How to Crack CTET in First Attempt?